 The upcoming 10-episode drama is a comedic look into Dickinson’s world, told through her imaginative point of view.
 Each of the half-hour episodes will explore the constraints of 1800s society, gender, and family from the perspective of a budding writer who doesn’t fit into the Victorian era.

 “Dickinson” – with its modern sensibility – is part of the first wave of original programming for Apple’s new streaming service, Apple TV Plus.
-The just-released sizzle reel for Apple TV Plus (watch at the end of the post) opens with the words “introducing a new home for the world’s most creative storytellers,” and shows several clips from ”Dickinson.”
+From the looks of the trailer below, the series is aimed at the younger generation and may not appeal to purists.

 The 19th century American poet Emily Dickinson is played by 22 year old Hailee Steinfeld.
 Nominated for her performance in the 2010 remake of “True Grit” at the age of 14, Steinfeld also starred as Juliet in the 2013 adaptation of the classic story of the star crossed lovers.
 She’s also widely known from the “Pitch Perfect” movies.